bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The data are fed to the system, passed from one module to another and exported from the system via streams.
 Read more about streams under the :ref:`Creating_Streams` section.

 Platform entities can be created via Web UI filling up all needed fields in corresponding forms.
 In the demonstration task, we suggest adding the entities to the system via REST API as it is the easiest and quickest way.
-You can use Web UI to see the added entities.
+You can use Web UI to see the created entities.

 Now, having the general idea on the platform workflow, we can dive into solving an example task on the base of SJ-Platform.